 It has been suggested that fungicides used in nursery production should be different from those used for fruit production.
 Nurseries should consider the use of more multi-site materials rather than those at risk for resistance development.

 - Affirm WDG at 6.2 oz/A. Can be used in structures but not open fields.
 Group 19 fungicide.
 4-hr reentry.

 - Bonide Captan 50 WP at 4 to 8 Tbsp/gal water can be used in home gardens.H

 - Captan 80 WDG at 1.9 to 3.75 lb/A. May be applied up to the day of harvest.
 Do not use with oil or alkaline materials.
 Moderately effective.
+Avoid use when honey bees are active due to larval toxicity.
 Group M4 fungicide.
 24-hr reentry.